gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### starship

 In the next step we configure our shell prompt.
-By default the prompt only shows you the current working directory. _oh-my-zsh_ adds the current git branch.
+The default prompt only shows you the current working directory. _oh-my-zsh_ adds the current git branch.
 As a cloud infrastructure engineer though, I work with multiple K8s clusters, multiple Azure Accounts and other different contexts.
-Hence I like to have such information directly in my shell, so that I don't coincidentally execute commands in the wrong environment :scream:.
+Hence I like to have all context information directly in my shell, so that I don't coincidentally execute commands in the wrong environment :scream:.

 The best prompt, in my opinion, is [starship](https://starship.rs/).
 It's